 What steps can I take to avoid an allergic reaction to my dog?

 While those with allergies would be wise to choose from those breeds listed as least allergenic, if you happen to fall in love with a dog that’s not on the list (and it’s very easy to do!), the following tips can help make living with a dog and with allergies more tolerable:

 • Keep dogs out of the bedroom and off of upholstered furniture where you spend significant lengths of time.
 If you simply can’t bear to sleep with your dog in another room, cover beds and pillows with impermeable mattress covers and pillow cases and wash bedding regularly.

-• Install HEPA air conditioner filters and use air purifiers throughout the home, particularly in bedrooms and living areas.
+• Install allergen-reducing air conditioner filters and use air purifiers throughout the home, particularly in bedrooms and living areas.

 • Move play sessions outdoors to lessen the amount of dander released into the air inside the home.

 • Wash your hands frequently, especially after touching your dog.
 And, in general, avoid touching your face, eyes, mouth and nose.